Load Full Website

 When are organic carts collected?

-Organic carts are collected on Fridays.
+Organic carts are collected on Wednesdays.

 Waste collection does not occur on the holidays listed below.
 When a holiday falls on a weekday, collections will be delayed by one day for the remainder of the week.
 If a holiday falls on a Saturday or Sunday, there will be no delay in service and collection days will remain unchanged.